Elleined/discussion-hub/README.md

-# ws-rest-api-forum-application
+# discussionhub
-Creating an Online Discussion Board(Forum) Using Web Socket and REST API
+A Online Discussion Board(Forum) Using Web Socket and REST API

 # Features
 - Create and Delete a Post